 - Mobility: Labour mobility systems are gender-responsive and increase the efficiency of labour markets in the ASEAN region.

 Labour migrationLabour migration has long been an important livelihood strategy for the people of Myanmar.
 By migrating, families and their communities have been able to survive periods of severe economic hardship and stagnation.
-It is thought that as much as 10 per cent of the labour force is working abroad, with over 3 million Myanmar migrant workers employed in Thailand and Malaysia alone (Ministry of Labour Thailand, December 2019, and Ministry of Human Resources, Malaysia, September 2019).
-According to the World Bank, an estimated US$2.754 billion was remitted by migrants in 2018, approximately 3.9 per cent of GDP, which does not include the millions that are informally remitted through brokers or hand carried back home to family members.
+It is thought that as much as 10 per cent of the labour force is working abroad, with almost 2 million Myanmar migrant workers employed in Thailand and Malaysia alone (Ministry of Labour Thailand, December 2019, and Ministry of Human Resources, Malaysia, September 2019).
+According to the World Bank, an estimated US$3.035 billion was remitted by migrants in 2019, approximately 4.6 per cent of GDP (World Bank, 2019), which does not include the millions that are informally remitted through brokers or hand-carried back home to family members.

 An established policy framework to manage the immense labour migration flows is yet to be developed in Myanmar.
-As a result, migration remains largely laissez-faire and inequitable, divided between regular migrants who typically head to more developed economies within Asia and the Middle East via formal recruitment and irregular migrants who travel clandestinely to work in neighbouring middle income countries.
-The Ministry of Labour, Immigration and Population (MOLIP) is mandated to manage labour migration from Myanmar and regulate the 273 licensed overseas employment agencies.
+As a result, migration remains largely laissez-faire and inequitable, divided between regular migrants who typically head to more developed economies within Asia and the Middle East via formal recruitment and irregular migrants who travel clandestinely to work in neighbouring middle-income countries.
+The Ministry of Labour, Immigration and Population (MOLIP) is mandated to manage labour migration from Myanmar and regulate the 330 licensed overseas employment agencies.